Menu

 Here are some best practices for trustees to maintain benefits:

-- Be aware of payment procedures.
-Reimbursing beneficiaries directly for approved purchases could still impact benefits.
-Instead, trustees should pay vendors directly.
+Be aware of payment procedures.
+Reimbursing beneficiaries directly can create avoidable complications.
+When possible, trustees should pay vendors directly.

-Following these guidelines and the new federal rules conscientiously will help ensure your special needs trust beneficiary keeps vital public assistance while enjoying supplemental support from trust funds.
+Following these guidelines conscientiously will help ensure your special needs trust beneficiary keeps vital public assistance while enjoying supplemental support from trust funds.

 The Latest Chapter for Special Needs Trusts

-Staying up-to-date on the latest statutes and understanding their real-world impacts will ensure your special needs trust continues working as intended.
+Staying up-to-date on the latest rules and understanding their real-world impacts will help ensure your special needs trust continues working as intended.
 As with any complex legal process, guidance from an attorney well-versed in special needs trusts can prove invaluable every step of the way.

 To explore how a special needs trust may help provide for your child or other loved one with disabilities, be sure to contact Shields Law.
 Our attorneys have extensive experience as counselors and advocates for Texas families planning for special needs.
-Contact us today to schedule a consultation.
+Contact us today to schedule a discovery call.